csWendy/Color-Mixer-with-Slider-Bars/README.md

 # Color-Mixer-with-Slider-Bars (According to project discription by Professor Xiang)

-A interactive Color Mixer with 3 Slide Bars: Red, Green and Blue.
+An interactive Color Mixer with 3 Slide Bars: Red, Green and Blue.
 User can set color for the square and rectangle windows.

 User can slide any slide bar to get Red, Green or Blue in the pixel range from 0 to 255.
 The squre window will show the mixed color which User set.